dwyl/learn-json-schema/README.md

 ## _What?_

+Defining your "model" as a JSON Schema means it's "portable", there are JSON schema validators in
+JavaScript (_obviously_), Ruby, Python, Java, ASP.NET, C/C++ etc.
+because it's an Open Specification (_currently Draft v4_) everyone can write a parser/validator

+> To be clear, we _prefer_ the succinctness of Hapi's `Joi` validator, however we think JSON Schema is more _versatile_.

 ## _How?_

-The _best_ place to start is with a sample schema:
+The _best_ place to start is with a _sample_ JSON Object (data) and it's corresponding JSON Schema: